rladies/meetup-presentations_budapest/Meetup_2017_09_21/shiny_steps.md

 Delete this line from ui and server, use the available birth_dt instead.

-### Optional step 7 - practice filtering based on user input
+### Step 7 - practice filtering based on user input

 **Q**: Add the option of filtering for an arbitrary subset of countries.